 So think about what you might have to sell and where you might sell it.
 If you’d like to make money online, you can set up the way your product sells without a lot of effort on your part (like online downloadable, for example).
 Then you have “passive income,” meaning you’ve done the work once and it sells over and over again.
 E-books, 3rd party Produce on Demand online stores like Zazzle or CafePress, Squidoo and other passive income sources are easy to search for and identify.
-Pete has written a nice little FREE e-book about how to make money online with Zazzle which might be of interest: How to Get Started on Zazzle
+Pete has written an inexpensive nice little e-book about how to make money online with Zazzle which might be of interest: How to Get Started on Zazzle

 If you are substituting as opposed to having a teaching contract, you already know a little bit about hustling vs traditional employment.
 As you’re a teacher, is there an opportunity to produce additional passive income and work toward becoming location independent by selling what you know?
 Tutoring?
 Coaching?
 Perhaps you could make money online with downloadable lesson plans or info about staying organized?
 What’s the best strategy to get the best substitute teaching assignments?
 Etc. Perhaps you have a hobby or an area of expertise – what are people wanting to learn about that and can you help them?
 Do you have books or household items that you could sell on Craigslist or Ebay?
 When we first started out Pete sold his childhood collection of comic books (with a fictitious sob story about how his mean new wife was making him do it, I might add, hahaha) and used the proceeds to buy a MacBook Pro to use in getting started with his photography work, which now is a source of passive income in several venues.